 Moreover, Mexicans usually choose espresso (a strong coffee type) to make this cocktail.
 That’s why they have an iconic black color.
 The reason why people want to enjoy Carajillo after a meal is because it is a good drink for digestion.

 Where To Buy: Local cafeteria, restaurants, beer halls, and bars.

 If you are a huge fan of coffee drinks with alcohol, the Carajillo is a must-try cocktail.

 The last category for fantastic drinks in Mexico also deserves a try because they are all outstanding in their own ways.
-So here are 6 popular Mexican beverages that portray the colorful picture of this country’s drink menu.
+So here are 6 popular Mexican beverages (tea, fruits, coffee, soda and wine) that portray the colorful picture of this country’s drink menu.

 In reality, Agua de Jamaica is the most famous variation of Agua Fresca, which I already introduced above.
 However, as this is a classic tea in Mexico, I think it deserves its own part to provide you with more insights about this healthy drink.

 So what is the hibiscus flower – the main ingredient of this beverage?
 Hibiscus (or roselle, Hibiscus sabdariffa) is a perfect component to make many quality herbal teas or supplements.
 This is a type of flower that people have used for medicinal purposes for decades.

 In the Agua de Jamaica recipe, Mexicans use dried flowers infused in hot water to create it.
 And as the flowers contain many nutrients, this drink is an ultimate choice to improve your blood pressure or decrease fat or sugar in the blood.
 It also reduces inflammation.
 Very healthy, isn’t it?